• Player stats from 2021-22 season.

 ADD: SG Nick Smith (No. 1), PG Anthony Black (No. 17), SF Jordan Walsh (No. 18), G Derrian Ford (No. 68), SF Barry Dunning (No. 91), SF Joseph Pinion (No. 94), G Ricky Council IV (Wichita State, 12.0 ppg), F Trevon Brazile (Missouri, 6.6 ppg), C Makhel Mitchell (URI, 10.7 ppg, 5.6 rpg), C Makhi Mitchell (URI, 9.9 ppg, 7.3 rpg), PF Jalen Graham (Arizona State, 9.9 ppg, 4.6 rpg)

-This a completely different Razorbacks team with 11 new faces.
-There’s no doubt that Eric Musselman will have talent in Fayetteville this season with the addition of uber-talented freshman wing Nick Smith, athletic forward Jordan Walsh, point guard Anthony Black and a bunch of transfers.
-But the key will be chemistry and how quickly they can come together.
+There’s no doubt that Eric Musselman will have talent in Fayetteville this season behind an impressive freshman class (led by Nick Smith) and a quality group of transfers, but the key will be chemistry and how quickly they can come together.

 BACK: PG Jeremy Roach (Jr., 8.6 ppg, 3.2 apg), G Jaylen Blakes (Soph., 1.0 ppg)